Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 1. No Email Services Included

 For the price you’re paying to use WP Engine, it boggles the mind that they exclude email from their hosting packages.
-Email hosting is typically an integral part of most web hosting packages for those unfamiliar.
+Email hosting is typically an integral part of most website hosting packages for those unfamiliar.
 It allows you to use the web host to send and receive emails with a custom domain name like [email protected] for better brand recognition.

 While there are some potential reasons why WP Engine may not include it, the point is that you need to pay more for this service.
 Given how much you already pay for your web hosting, that additional cost is hard to justify.